PathoGenOmics-Lab/VIPERA

 snakemake --use-conda -c4

-To run the analysis in an HPC environment using SLURM, we provide a default profile configuration as an example that should be modified to fit your needs.
-To use it, run the following command:
+To run the analysis in an HPC environment using SLURM, we provide a default SLURM profile configuration as an example that should be modified to fit your needs.
+Read more about Snakemake profiles here.
+To use the profile, install the Snakemake executor plugin for SLURM and run one of the following commands:

-Additionally, we offer the option of running the workflow within a containerized environment using a pre-built Docker image, provided that Singularity is available on the system.
+Additionally, we offer the option of running the workflow within a containerized environment using a pre-built Docker image, provided that Apptainer/Singularity is available on the system.
 This eliminates the need for further conda package downloads and environment configuration.
-To do that, simply add the option --use-singularity to any of the previous commands.
+To do that, simply add the option --use-apptainer to any of the previous commands.

 Linting and formatting